Apply for a donation

-Sussex Lavender is a small lavender farm nestled in the rolling hills of the South Downs National Park.
-Sussex Lavender is on the path to growing into a Community Interest Company with a mission to enhance the lives of people.
-Right now, we are donating freshly harvested lavender to where it matters most.
+Sussex Lavender is a small lavender project nestled in the gentle hills of the South Downs National Park.
+Sussex Lavender is becoming a Community Interest Company on a mission to enhance the lives of people, share the wonders of lavender in healing ways, and preserve Sussex traditions for generations to come.
+Unlike other lavender farms, we are not open to the public — but a small meadow of lavender creating great change.

 Welcome

-We are so glad you have found Sussex Lavender.
-We are a community focused regenerative lavender field in the rolling hills of the South Downs.
+We're so glad you found Sussex Lavender: we are a regenerative lavender field supporting the ecology as well as feeding the local community from the heart of the South Downs.

 A good year here means flowers in more hands, not a bigger margin.
 Everything we do comes back to bringing joy to the lives of people who need it most, and protecting, preserving and passing on lavender farming traditions to future generations.